UniMath/agda-unimath/src/elementary-number-theory/universal-property-integers.lagda.md

     is-proof-irrelevant-is-prop (is-prop-ELIM-ℤ P p0 pS) (Elim-ℤ P p0 pS)
 ```

+### The universal property of the integers

-The universal property of ℤ is now just a special case
+The non-dependent universal property of the integers is a special case of the
+dependent universal property applied to constant type families.

 ```agda
 ELIM-ℤ' :